 Be part of history.
 You can make a difference for Woodlawn Cemetery!
 Join Cemetery Aid 2022 now.

 Woodlawn Cemetery is a non-profit 501 c 13 organization owned and operated by Woodlawn Cemetery Association.
-The Woodlawn Cemetery Association has kicked off a fundraising drive, Cemetery Aid 2022, to create an endowment to maintain the cemetery grounds.
+The Woodlawn Cemetery Association has kicked off a fundraising drive, Cemetery Aid 2022, to maintain the cemetery grounds.